top of page

 Join Our Projects

-We develop and implement unique and diverse community shark research projects by teaming up with our network of followers and utilising their expertise to deliver timely and insightful outcomes.
+We develop and implement unique and diverse shark research projects by teaming up with our network of followers and utilising their expertise to deliver timely and insightful outcomes.
 Our initiatives range from drone surveillance for the hobbyist, right up to hands-on tag and release field work and necropsying of dead sharks for marine biologist students and post-graduates.

 This is a voluntary commitment for those who want to join a local shark-spotting and citizen science research initiative during their spare time.
 There are no barriers to entry!
 Simply register your interest with any of our projects below.